fw-dev/msp_portal/README.md

 Q: Who can use it?
 A: The intent is to target Managed Service Providers, but there isn’t a technical limitation that enforces this.
 Anyone who needs to handle multiple FileWave instances can benefit from using the portal.

+Q: Is it possible to have multiple user accounts to access the portal?
+A: Super user can create accounts for the other users.

 Q: How do I add my FileWave Servers to the portal?
 A: Go to **_Servers_**, press **_Add Server_** and enter all required information.